-Federal oil and gas production in Montana is subject to production taxes or royalties.
-These Federal oil and gas royalties generally equal 12.5 percent of the value of production (43 CFR 3103.3.1).
-Forty-nine percent of the royalties from public domain Federal minerals are distributed to the state, of which 25 percent is distributed back to the county of production (Title 17-3-240, MCA).
+As mentioned above, Federal oil and gas production in Montana is subject to production taxes or royalties.
+The Federal oil and gas royalties on production from public domain minerals equal 12.5 percent of the value of production (43 CFR 3103.3.1).
+Forty-nine percent of these royalties from public domain minerals are distributed to the State, of which 25 percent is distributed back to the county of production (Title 17-3-240, MCA).
+If production comes from acquired Federal minerals under the Bankhead Jones authority, 25 percent of the Federal revenues are distributed directly to the counties of production.